own2pwn/app-osx/README.md

 ###CoreData errors
 CoreData is a great, powerful feature but it has some constraints when you have to change the data model.
 The solution is to *activate model versioning* or to *delete the data folder*.
 The first one has to be used in *deployment phase*  and the second one in *development phase*.

-If you want to troubleshoot the CoreData errors delete the **~/Library/Containers/pryv.PrYv** folder.
+If you want to troubleshoot the CoreData errors delete the **~/Library/Containers/pryv.PrYv** folder or simply run the `./update_coredata.sh` script.

 ###Change user

-Delete the **~/Library/Containers/pryv.PrYv** folder.
+Delete the **~/Library/Containers/pryv.PrYv** folder or run the `./update_coredata.sh` script.

 ###Access cached files

-You can find all the cached files in the **~/Library/Containers/pryv.PrYv/Data/Library/Caches** folder.
+You can find all the cached files (streams, events and attachments) in the **~/Library/Containers/com.pryv.Pryv/Data/Library/Caches/PYCachingController** folder.

 ###Manage the Services
 If you want to disable the Services, just uncheck the corresponding box in